 - Figure out which serving dish you’ll be using for each item, and mark them with sticky notes.
 This will be hugely helpful in a few days, I promise.

 - Make the gravy from scratch tonight.
 Seriously, do this in advance, simply using turkey or chicken stock, and roux.
 To be honest, making gravy sort of stresses me out, as I have a really hard time with it.
 I find it best to just get it out of the way early.
 I like to think of it as a gravy “base,” really.
 I add the roasted turkey drippings to the gravy on Thursday, and heat it back up.
 But I don’t have to baby it and worry about it if I make it in advance.

 - I like to make a nice herb compound butter to spread on rolls.
 Rather than one big bowl of it, I divide it into several small ramekins, so that I can spread them around the table on Thursday.
-Put the butter in the ramekins tonight and cover with Press’n Seal.
+Put the butter in the ramekins tonight and wrap them up.

 - If you’re brining the bird, you might want to start thinking about that tonight.

 - Make the stuffing/dressing tonight.
 I like to half-bake it, then cover and refrigerate it.
 It can finish baking tomorrow while the turkey rests.

 - Serving a salad with dinner?
 Clean and chop all the ingredients for it, and store them together in the fridge.

 - If you’re making green bean casserole, this can be assembled ahead of time.
-Cover it with Press’n Seal and throw it in the fridge.
+Cover it with plastic wrap and throw it in the fridge.
 All you’ll need to do is bake it tomorrow.

 - Make the desserts tonight, or buy some.
 Or ignore dessert altogether and just serve coffee.
 I know, blasphemy.
 But seriously, just give me some espresso.